Somali mother walks for three days to find treatment for her severely malnourished toddler

 “I walked for three days with my son and we slept in the bushes and open fields,” says Halimo.
 “It was very scary, but I managed to reach the main road, where I got public transport to Baidoa town.”

+Finally, she arrived at the Outpatient Therapeutic Programme (OTP) Centre supported by UNICEF with funding from the European Commission's Humanitarian Aid and Civil Protection Department (ECHO).
+The OTP Centre, run by Deegroor Medical Organization (DMO) on the outskirts of Baidoa town provides life-saving nutrition treatment and care, as well as basic health services.
 Finally, she arrived at the Outpatient Therapeutic Programme Centre operated through UNICEF support by Deegroor Medical Organization on the outskirts of Baidoa town.
 The center provides life-saving nutrition treatment and care, as well as basic health services.
 At the time, Muhuddin was vomiting and he had lost all appetite.
 He was immediately referred to Baidoa Regional Hospital, where he was admitted at the UNICEF-supported Stabilization Centre for children who are suffering severe acute malnutrition along with medical complications.
 Here he was given treatment for his vomiting and diahorrea along with therapeutic milk and peanut based paste to build up his weight and treat his severe malnutrition.

 Muhudin weighed just 5.6 kilogrammes at admission to the hospital – only two thirds of the weight of a normal healthy toddler of his age.